KLAD (AM)

-KLAD (960 AM, "ESPN 960 & 104.3") is a radio station licensed to serve Klamath Falls, Oregon, United States.
+KLAD (960 AM, "ESPN 960 & 104.3") is a radio station licensed to Klamath Falls, Oregon, United States.
 The station, which began broadcasting in 1955, is currently owned by Basin Mediactive, LLC.

-Programming

-KLAD broadcasts a sports format including local and nationally syndicated programs, some sourced from ESPN Radio.
-The station broadcasts network sports updates every hour, with local sports updates every hour from 6:00 AM to 7:00 PM weekdays.
+KLAD broadcasts a sports format with some programming sourced from ESPN Radio.

 History

 Launch on 900

-This station launched in September 7, 1955, broadcasting on a frequency of 900 kHz with 1,000 watts of power, daytime-only, as KLAD.
+This station launched on September 7, 1955, broadcasting on a frequency of 900 kHz with 1,000 watts of power, daytime-only, as KLAD.
 Original licensee K-Lad Broadcasters was co-owned by C.E.
 Wilson, Phil Jackson, and Bill Hansen.

 Move to 960

 The station was sold to the similarly named KLAD Broadcasters in a transaction that was consummated on April 7, 1958.
 In 1959, the station moved to the current 960 kHz frequency and upgraded to 5,000 watts of power although it was still restricted to daytime-only operation.
 KLAD was acquired by Ogden Knapp, who also began serving as president and general manager of the station, on April 3, 1961.

 Control of KLAD was passed to 960 Radio, Inc., owned by Cyrus L. Smith and his family, on August 1, 1969.
 In late 1971, the FCC granted the station a construction permit to add nighttime service at 5,000 watts of power, albeit using a directional antenna array to prevent interference with other stations.
 KLAD broadcast a country & western music format throughout the 1970s.